Nexx X.G100

 Nexx XG Garage

 Working for the Bike Shed might sound great, but there are some drawbacks.
 One of them is the newfound inability to get away with wearing standard kit.
 OK, it shouldn't matter a jot what you’re wearing but for my assault on the Rookie Class of the DTRA British Flattrack Championship it mattered to me a lot.
 I’d already made a massive compromise by buying a modern-ish 450 DTX bike rather than the classic Norton, Triumph or Bultaco that I’d actually wanted, but you've got to start somewhere, right.
+If I couldn’t race a classic at least I could pretend to look like I was.
+My Helstons K70 matched the brief perfectly but I was in a pickle with the choice of lids.
+A vented MX jobbie was a no-go and as much as vintage style has a place, smashing my teeth-in against the overly close chinbar of a retro nod to nostalgia didn't take my fancy either.

 I’m not anywhere near cool enough to have been gifted a Ruby Castel but I love that spaceman look sported by Dimitri Coste, Hubert Bastie and Frank Chatokhine.
 Those fuckers are so damn cool they can light a cigarette just by staring at it.